KanoComputing/mercury/README.rst

 `CMake <https://cmake.org/documentation/>`_ (3.10.0 minimum to allow us to use some of the newer goodies) is used to build both the project and the tests.

 If your linux system is based on Debian Stretch, you can use the `backports <https://backports.debian.org/Instructions/>`_ repositories to pull the latest CMake version.
 Alternatively, you can point your APT sources to Debian Buster.

+On Windows, open a Git Client Shell, clone this repository and then execute the batch file `windows-build.bat`.
+Once the batch file terminates, you should open the file `ALL_BUILD.vcxproj` from Developer Studio, and you will see several targets to build the Mercury components.

 Test